MaxtDesign

 WordPress databases bloat over time.
 Common bloat sources:

-• Post revisions — limit to 5-10 with define( 'WP_POST_REVISIONS', 10 ) in wp-config; clean up old ones
+• Post revisions: limit to 5 to 10 with define( 'WP_POST_REVISIONS', 10 ) in wp-config, and clean up old ones.

-• Spam comments — empty the spam folder; it sits in the database otherwise
+• Spam comments: empty the spam folder.
+It sits in the database otherwise.

-• Transients— expired transients sometimes don't self-clean depending on how plugins set them
+• Transients:expired transients sometimes don't self-clean depending on how plugins set them.

-• Orphaned meta from uninstalled plugins — their postmetaentries persist if the plugin didn't clean up on uninstall
+• Orphaned meta from uninstalled plugins.
+Their postmetaentries persist if the plugin didn't clean up on uninstall.

 Plugin and theme audit